 Health Justice: Engaging Critical Perspectives in Health Law & Policy

 The Health Law and Policy Program at American University Washington College of Law, in partnership with ChangeLab Solutions and the St. Louis University Institute for Healing Justice and Equity, and the Satcher Health Leadership Institute at Morehouse School of Medicine, is pleased to present Health Justice: Engaging Critical Perspectives in Health Law and Policy.
 This initiative brings together scholars and advocates to discuss strategies for securing distributive justice, valuing human dignity, and empowering communities to address the structural and social determinants of health.

-The Health Justice: Engaging Critical Perspectives Initiative encompasses a series of virtual workshops in summer 2020, a virtual conference on October 2, 2020, a blog symposium and webinar hosted in coordination with the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School in September 2021, and an accompanying symposium issue to be published in the Journal of Law, Medicine & Ethics.
+The Health Justice: Engaging Critical Perspectives Initiative encompasses a series of virtual workshops in summer 2020, a virtual conference on October 2, 2020, a blog symposium and webinar hosted in coordination with the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School in September 2021, and an accompanying symposium issue to be published in the Journal of Law, Medicine & Ethics in 2022.